KailashGanesh/AlexNet-From-Scratch/notes.md

     padding (int): Adds a border of zeros around the wall.
 This lets your flashlight check the very edges of the image properly and gives you control over the output size.

 ## super(AlexNet, self).__init__()
-I should have known this, but I'm not super femilear with OOP, so that's the thing I want to get good at next I have forgottn it, since I last learned it in javascript, it seems like - haven't really used it after learning it
+I should have known this, but I'm not super familiar with OOP, so that's the thing I want to get good at next I have forgotten it, since I last learned it in JavaScript, it seems like - haven't really used it after learning it

 When you create a child class, you must first properly initialize the parent class it's based on. super().__init__() does exactly that.
 It runs the original __init__ method from the parent nn.Module.
 This sets up all the critical background machinery that allows PyTorch to track your layers, manage parameters, move the model to a GPU, etc.